amanrai31/JavaScript/README.md

 JS is Interpreted, dynamically typed, (FP && OOPS), executed by browser and single threaded lang.(We can make node multithreaded).
 JavaScript is an OOPs language that uses prototypes rather than using classes for inheritance.

+**Note:** JS is only language that a browser understands.
+(We have other languages that transpiled to JS e.g. TS, Dart, WebAssembly)

 ### What JS can do
 1. JS can Change/Show/Hide HTML content.
 2. JS can change HTML styles (CSS).